-CL:AIRE supported a successful proposal submitted to UK Research and Innovation (UKRI) called The Interdisciplinary Circular Economy Centre for Mineral-based Construction Materials, led by University College London.
-Starting in early 2021, the project aims to develop systems and technologies for more efficient use and recovery of mineral resources.
+CL:AIRE is supporting The Interdisciplinary Circular Economy Centre for Mineral-based Construction Materials (ICEC-MCM), led by University College London.
+The ICEC-MCM launched in early 2021 and aims to develop systems and technologies for more efficient use and recovery of mineral resources.